 Spaces enable you to organize your anomaly detection jobs in Kibana and to see only the jobs and other saved objects that belong to your space.
 However, this limited scope does not apply to calendars and filters; they are visible in all spaces.

-Rollup indices and index patterns cannot be used in anomaly detection jobs or datafeeds in Kibana.
-If you select an index, saved search, or index pattern that uses data rollup features, the anomaly detection job creation wizards fail.
+Rollup indices and data views with rolled up indices cannot be used in anomaly detection jobs or datafeeds in Kibana.
+If you try to analyze data that exists in an index that uses the experimental data rollup features, the anomaly detection job creation wizards fail.
 If you use APIs to create anomaly detection jobs that use data rollup features, the job results might not display properly in the Single Metric Viewer or Anomaly Explorer in Kibana.